OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 Besides specific trade information, an updating price series needs to be defined to run the daily marking-to-market of the trade.
-For this example we use [Gold futures settlements from CME website](https://www.cmegroup.com/markets/metals/precious/gold.settlements.html), where usually 5 historical days are listed.
+For this example we use [Gold futures settlements from CME website](https://www.cmegroup.com/markets/metals/precious/gold.settlements.html), where usually settlement prices of the last 5 business days are listed.
 We loaded the data for testing purpose using the ODSL Excel Addin.

 The CME website provides some [spec](https://www.cmegroup.com/education/courses/introduction-to-futures/margin-know-what-is-needed.html) as well as [margins](https://www.cmegroup.com/markets/metals/precious/gold.margins.html) information.